Ryanlijinke/unisvg.github.io/README.md

 # Print the first example
 print(UniSVG_dataset[0])
 ```
+After downloading our UniSVG dataset, you can use your preferred models to finetune them on UniSVG/subset of UniSVG.

-After downloading our UniSVG dataset, you can edit the inference code for your model and run the inference by:
+After finnetuning, you can edit the inference code for your model and run the inference by:
 ```bash
 python infer.py
 ```